google/deepvariant/_posts/2023-03-16-black-box-variational-inference-for-prs.markdown

 Given our interest in VI, we were excited to see a [preprint](https://www.biorxiv.org/content/10.1101/2022.05.10.491396v2) from Zabad et al. posted in May of 2022 that introduces the key concepts for using VI to create PRS.
 They provide great baseline results using a traditional VI approach.
 However, traditional VI does not employ the black box technique which translates into less modeling flexibility.
 We believe that bbVI implemented using libraries such as [TensorFlow Probability](https://www.tensorflow.org/probability) has a lot of potential to be a powerful and flexible methodology for building Bayesian methods, so we figured a blog post laying out some of the basics might be useful for the community.

 Here, we first give background context on PRS, LDpred, MCMC and variational inference.
 If you are already familiar with these concepts, please feel free to skip those sections and head right to the “bbVI + PRS = bbviPRS” section, where we introduce bbviPRS: a method to construct a PRS from GWAS summary statistics that uses black box variational inference.
+We also provide a [companion colab](https://github.com/Google-Health/genomics-research/tree/main/black-box-vi-prs) with an implementation of the method.

 ## Polygenic risk scores (PRS) and LDpred
 Over the last decade, PRS have become the canonical way to think about how many genetic variants express their influence over complex human traits.
 As a result, there has been a lot of effort focused on making bigger and more accurate PRS.
 The key idea behind a PRS is quite simple: sum the effects of each of many genetic variants to create a score that is predictive of the trait or disease.